Chapter 8. Execution Model and Tool Catalog¶

 - hides whether a side effect happened.

-10. The Tool Catalog Should Evolve Slowly¶
+13. The Tool Catalog Should Evolve Slowly¶

-If tools change every day without compatibility and versioning, the agent system starts behaving like a client on top of an unstable private API.
+If tools change every day without compatibility and versioning, the agent system starts behaving like a client built on top of an unstable private API.

 That is why the catalog layer benefits from: